murchandamus/bips/bip-update-process.md

 recommends the proposed approach, or no longer pursues adoption of their completed proposal.
 The reason for moving the proposal to Abandoned should be recorded in the Change Log section in the same commit that updates the status.

-##### Draft ↦ Abandoned

-BIP authors may decide on their own to change their BIP’s status from Draft to Abandoned.
-If a Draft BIP stops making progress, sees accumulated feedback unaddressed, or otherwise appears stalled for a year, the community may move the BIP to Abandoned unless the authors assert that they intend to continue work when contacted.

 ##### Preliminary ↦ Abandoned

+BIP authors may decide on their own to change their BIP’s status from Preliminary to Abandoned.
+If a Preliminary BIP stops making progress, sees accumulated feedback unaddressed, or otherwise appears stalled for a year, the community may move the BIP to Abandoned unless the authors assert that they intend to continue work when contacted.

+##### Ready ↦ Abandoned

-BIPs that had attained Preliminary status, i.e. that had been recommended for adoption, may be moved to Abandoned per the author’s announcement to the Bitcoin Developer Mailing List after not being opposed within 28 days.
-To successfully oppose the move, at least one of the opposers must become the new BIP author for the BIP to remain Preliminary.
-A BIP can also be moved to Abandoned by the community, if it has had Preliminary status for at least one year, there is no evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.
+BIPs that had attained Ready status, i.e. that had been recommended for adoption, may be moved to Abandoned per the author’s announcement to the Bitcoin Developer Mailing List after not being opposed within 28 days.
+To successfully oppose the move, at least one of the opposers must become the new BIP author for the BIP to remain Ready.
+A BIP can also be moved to Abandoned by the community, if it has had Ready status for at least one year, there is no evidence of it being in active use, and its authors do not object or fail to respond, unless a new author volunteers within four weeks.